exasol/database-migration/README.md

         IDENTIFIED BY '<netezza_password>';
 ```

-You need to have CREATE CONNECTION privilege granted to the user used to do this.
+You need to have CREATE CONNECTION privilege granted to the user in order to do this.

-Now, test the connectivity with a simple query like:
+Test the connectivity with a simple query like:

 ```SQL
 SELECT *
     FROM   (
                IMPORT FROM JDBC AT netezza_connection